jzhoubu/MSBD-2018Fall/README.md

 # Summary
 The **Goal** of this repo is:
-- to create a community for programming issue [Reomove]
+- to create a community for programming issue [Remove]
 - to improve programming skill by learning from other's code and  in-time review
-- to record, organize, and improve the existing state-of-art algorithm learnt from lessons [Reomove]
+- to record, organize, and improve the existing state-of-art algorithm learnt from lessons [Remove]
 - to store and present what I have done in 2018Fall MSBD program [New]

 # Deadline